cameraui/sdk/go/docs/api/sensor.md

 	    // ModelSpec declares the expected input dimensions and trigger labels.
 The
 	    // runtime scales frames to match.
 	    ModelSpec() ModelSpec
-	    // DetectClassifications classifies a batch of pre-cropped, pre-scaled
+	    // DetectClassifications classifies a batch of frames, each scaled to
+	    // ModelSpec().Input: normally a trigger region cropped by the upstream
+	    // object detector, but the whole scene when no decoded frame is available.
-	    // trigger regions and must return exactly one ClassifierResult per input
+	    // Must return exactly one ClassifierResult per input frame, in the same
-	    // frame, in the same order.
+	    // order.
 	    DetectClassifications(frames []VideoFrameData) ([]ClassifierResult, error)
 	}